mailsac/mailsac-examples/help/missing_mail.rst

 received it could be because of:

 * The sender has blocked sending to *@mailsac.com* addresses
-* The message size is over 2MB
+* Large message size.
+The max message size is 2.5MB
 * Throttling by Mailsac.
 If you are sending a large volume of email, we may throttle the rate of incoming messages
 * The sending SMTP service has a queue